5T33Z0/OC-Little-Translated/10_Kexts_Loading_Sequence_Examples/README.md

 > **Warning**: Don't add `BrcmFirmwareRepo.kext` to `EFI/OC/Kexts`!
 It cannot be injected via Boot Managers.
 It needs to be installed in `/System/Library/Extensions` (/Library/Extensions on 10.11 and later).
 In this case, `BrcmFirmwareData.kext`is not required.

-:bulb: Fixing issues with AirportBrcmFixup generating a lot of crash reports
+#### :bulb: Fixing issues with AirportBrcmFixup generating a lot of crash reports

-I've noticed recently that a lot of crash reports for `com.apple.drive.Airport.Brcm4360.0` and `com.apple.iokit.IO80211Family` are being generated (located under /Library/Logs/CrashReporter/CoreCapture).
+I've noticed recently that a lot of crash reports for `com.apple.drive.Airport.Brcm4360.0` and `com.apple.iokit.IO80211Family` are being generated (located under /Library/Logs/CrashReporter/CoreCapture) although my WiFi card is working great in terms of connectivity and speed.

 This issue is related to Smart Connect, a feature of WiFi routers which support 2,4 gHz and 5 gHz basebands to make the WiFi card switch between the two automatically depending on the signal quality.
-Turning off Smart Connect resolves this issue.
+Turning off Smart Connect in the router resolves this issue.

 ### Example 8: Intel WiFi and Bluetooth
 ![IntelBT](https://user-images.githubusercontent.com/76865553/196041542-9f6943dc-b500-408e-8d61-f15a6082d5f7.png)